 If you weren’t working in marketing, in which other industry do you think you might be?

 That's a great question.
 Well, my grandfather was a jeweller, and my father followed in his footsteps too, and expanded the business even further - so I think I would have continued on the family tradition.
 Technically, it's another form of marketing though!

 What role does marketing play at Arli Health?

 It's a key role in any startup business.
 It's the first touch point, the first impression people have of your product, service or brand.
 When you are trying to build an audience, generate trust, credibility and showcase your point of difference - it's impossible to achieve any of those aims without a clear and concise marketing strategy.

 At Arli Health, we're incredibly collaborative, we're constantly making sure the product and marketing are in sync.
 The narrative that you see across our marketing channels is reflected in the app.
 Likewise, the experience you have using Arli, lives up to the expectations we set prior to you on-boarding.

 It can be very disappointing when you experience a disconnect between what a brand says it does and what it actually delivers.
 We've all been lured in by those mouth-watering photos you see in fast food restaurants - but when it arrives it looks like your burger has lost the will to live.
 You feel you've been lied to or at the very least misled - which isn't a good experience at all.

-Likewise, if you have a great offering but your branding feels haphazard or cheap - nobody will invest their time in it.
-You might have the best dish in town, but if it's presented on a tired laminated menu stuck to a board out the front - you're going to have less people eating there.
+Likewise, if you have a great offering, but your branding feels haphazard or cheap - nobody will invest their time in it.
+You might have the best dish in town, but if it's presented on a tired laminated menu stuck to a board out the front - you're going to have fewer people eating there.

 So we're really mindful of both of those factors as a team.
 Marketing is half of the customer experience, whilst the rest is down to the product / service itself.